AnzirRahman/AnzirRahman/README.md

 ---

 ### 💡 About Me
-I'm a curious coder and passionate problem-solver who loves crafting innovative solutions.
+I'm a curious researcher and passionate problem-solver who loves crafting innovative solutions.
 Here's a bit about me:

 - 🔭 **Current Endeavors:** Exploring cutting-edge technologies and enhancing my skills while contributing to open-source projects.
 - 🌱 **Learning Journey:** Diving deep into **Advanced Jupyter Notebooks** and **Dart** for mobile app development.
-- 💬 **Let's Chat About:** Coding, project collaboration, and Jupyter Notebooks!
+- 💬 **Let's Chat About:** Research, project collaboration, and Jupyter Notebooks!

 ---